 Unreasonable restraint of trade means such business activities by which any business operator, by contract, agreement or any other means irrespective of its name, in concert with other business operators, mutually restricts or conducts its business activities in such a manner as to fix, maintain or increase prices, or to limit production, technology, products, facilities or counterparties, thereby causing, contrary to the public interest, a substantial restraint of competition in any particular field of trade.

-Unfair trade practices means any of the following acts that tend to impede fair competition and that are further described in the Anti-Monopoly Act or designated by the JFTC:
+Unfair trade practices include any of the following acts that tend to impede fair competition, and are further described in the Anti-Monopoly Act or designated by the JFTC:

 - unjust treatment of other business operators;

 - unjustly inducing or coercing customers of a competitor to deal with oneself;

 - dealing with another party under such conditions as will unjustly restrict the business activities of said party;

 - dealing with another party by unjust use of one's bargaining position; and